georgealexakis/multispectral_processing/README.md

 For the whole implementation is used C++ and Python code.
 Every node is developed with C++ and with Python respectively.
 Image registration is performed between multispectral camera and Kinect V2 camera.

-1. Multispectral image camera and kinect registration, via feature detection (C++).
+1. Multispectral camera and kinect cameras image registration, via feature detection (C++).
 Edit args="capture" to start corners capturing or args="nocapture" to start publishing.

     `<node name="features_registrator" pkg="multispectral_processing" type="features_registrator" args="nocapture" output="screen"/>`